Paying for public transport in the Netherlands

 The single-use chip card can be used for a short period of time with a limited period of validity for travel by bus, tram or metro in a city and is mainly intended for single journeys.
 For example, you buy a separate single-use chip card for the train that is only valid for one specific journey.

 If you then go elsewhere, you will need a new single-use chip card.
-No really practical, is it?
+Which isn't very practical and certainly not sustainable.
 A train journey in the Netherlands with a single-use chip card is also always one euro more expensive than when you use an anonymous OV-chipkaart.

 An anonymous OV-chipkaart costs a few euros and will not initially have any credit loaded on it.
 You have to top-up the card at a service counter or a vending machine at one of the many stations.
 The payment options differ per machine, but you can usually pay with your debit card, credit card or telephone.
 Some machines still support cash, but not many.
 Once loaded, you can use the OV-chipkaart immediately.